home-assistant/home-assistant.io/source/_integrations/tod.markdown

 ## Daylight Savings Time Handling

-The ToD sensor handles the following cases where the sensor interval
+The ToD sensor handles the following cases where the sensor interval:
 - does not exist at all
 - stops at a non-existent time
 - starts at a non-existent time.